Hawaii telescope protesters to stay as blocked road reopens

 “Under an agreement with the protectors, the clearing operation will involve the collaborative efforts of state and county agencies working together with the protectors,” Kim said.
 “During the road closure, access will be limited to telescope personnel, ranchers, conservation workers, hunters and cultural practitioners, as previously arranged.”

+The kupuna tent will be moved to the side of the road, Wong-Wilson said.
+“We will be able to sit to the side,” she said.

-Protesters won't be leaving their encampment on the mountain, said Kealoha Pisciotta, one of the protest leaders.
+Protesters won't be leaving their encampment on the mountain, said Kealoha Pisciotta, another leader of the protest.
 She noted that it's the state, not protesters, who have closed the road.

-She asked that tourists and others driving on the road be careful of protesters, who include kupuna, or elderly people.
+She asked that tourists and others driving on the road be careful of protesters.

 “They’re whizzing around the kupuna tent,” she said.
 “We want to remind the tour companies and the tourists to be aloha."